“The Word became flesh and dwelt among us.” (John 1:14).

 Because both Your thoughts and ways are so much deeper and greater than mine, You saw this to be the perfect way to get us off the hamster wheel of rule-keeping.
 Being perfect like You are, doesn’t mean trying really hard.
 It means that we must be spirit and truth as You are.

 I am to be clothed in weakness during my stay on earth just as You were.
-And yet, with a fragrance of my final future.
+And yet, with the fragrance of my final future.

-Presence is my goal, not perfection.
+Your Presence is the goal, not my perfection.
 Even so, Lord Jesus, come.
 Amen.